OpenEx-Platform/docs/docs/deployment/installation.md

     ---

-    Deploy OpenBAS using Docker and the default `docker-compose.yml` provided in the [docker](https://github.com/OpenBAS-Platform/caldera/tree/filigran/docker).
+    Deploy Caldera using Docker and the default `docker-compose.yml` provided in the [docker](https://github.com/OpenBAS-Platform/caldera/tree/filigran/docker).

     [:octicons-arrow-right-24:{ .middle } Setup](#using-docker)
 </div>

-Before running the `docker compose` command, the `caldera.yml` and `docker-compose.yml` file should be configured.
-By default, the `docker-compose.yml` file is using environment variables available in the file `.env.sample`.

-You can either rename the `.env.sample` file for `.env` and enter the required values, or directly update the `docker-compose.yml` file with the values specific to your environment.

-#### Caldera

-Unfortunately, Caldera does not support well environment variables, we have packaged it but the `caldera.yml` needs to be modified to change default API keys and passwords.
+Unfortunately, Caldera does not support well environment variables, the `caldera.yml` needs to be modified to change default API keys and passwords.
 Only change what is marked as **Change this**, listed below:

 !!! note "Caldera application"